 Tip #8: Shoot discreetly

 If you don’t have time to get them used to the camera, try and take some sneaky snapshots of your kids.
+Taking pictures of children sometimes means catching them by surprise!

 I find that using a flip-out LCD screen is the best way to do this, since it looks like you’re just checking your camera.
 See the final tip for some great cameras I recommend that have this functionality.